kkeuning/gb-cobra/readme.md

 ## Pre-reqs

-	go get github.com/constabulary/gb/...
+	`go get github.com/constabulary/gb/...`
+	`go get -v github.com/spf13/cobra/cobra`

+$GOPATH/bin should be in your $PATH, gb-cobra assumes the cobra executable can be found in $PATH.

 This is based on Doug Clark's gb-run plug-in, the primary difference being that gb-run adds GB_PROJECT_DIR/vendor to the GOPATH, which is not allowable for the cobra tool.

-Or from the shell, if PROJ_DIR is set to the value of GB_PROJECT_DIR from `gb env` (assume /Users/kkeuning/test-app), then:
+Or from the shell, if PROJ_DIR is set to the value of GB_PROJECT_DIR from `gb env` (assume /Users/kkeuning/gb-projects/test-app), then:

 `gb-run cobra init $PROJ_DIR/src/newAppName`